aavegotchi/ghst-staking/README.md

 This repository implements `contracts/GHSTSTakingDiamond.sol`.
 This is a diamond that utilizes the facets found in `contracts/facets/`.

 `TicketsFacet.sol` implements simple ERC1155 token functionality.
 The ERC1155 tokens are called 'tickets'.
+There are six different kinds of 'tickets'.

- `StakingFacet.sol` implements functions that enable people to stake their GHST ERC20 token, or to stake Uniswap pool tokens for the GHST/ETH pair contract.
+ `StakingFacet.sol` implements functions that enable people to stake their GHST ERC20 tokens, or to stake Uniswap pool tokens from the GHST/ETH pair contract.
 Staking these earns people frens or frens points which are a non-transferable points system.
 The frens points are calculated with the `frens` function.
-The `claimTickets` function enables people to claim or mint up to six different different kinds of tokens.
+The `claimTickets` function enables people to claim or mint up to six different kinds of tokens.
 Each different ticket kind has a different frens price which is specified in the `ticketCost` function.

  `GHSTSTakingDiamond` will be deployed as an immutable diamond, or a `single cut diamond`.
 This means that all of the facets of the diamond will be added to it in the constructor function of the diamond.
 The `diamondCut` function will not be added to the diamond and so upgrades will not be possible.